AnnaAxelsson051/AnnaAxelsson051/README.md

 > - Law website with database connectivity
 > - Portfolio website with projects and articles
 > - Teaming up with an engineer to construct a webpage about green roofs for a research project
-> - E-commerce store with front and back end (database)
+> - E-commerce store with complete front and back end, log in, payments

   <h4>Currently learning<h4>